2xs/pipcore-mpu/Readme.md

 More details on Pip-MPU can be read at [Pip-MPU internals](https://gitlab.univ-lille.fr/2xs/pip/pipcore-mpu/-/blob/master/PipInternals.md).

+Benchmarks are provided in the 'benchmark' branch.

 ### Pip-MPU services

-Pip-MPU provides 13 system calls:
+Pip-MPU provides 15 system calls:

 * `createPartition`: creates a child partition